Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: Experimental Results

-\textbf{Experimental Analysis:} In Table~\ref{tab:auto_SAGA_res_c10} and Table~\ref{tab:auto_SAGA_res_c100} we attack 13 different pairs of models and report the resulting attack success rate.
-Overall, Auto-SAGA always gives the highest attack success rate among all tested attacks for each pair.
-For the pairings of models there are several novel findings.
-For pairs that contain a Vision Transformer and SNN, Auto-SAGA performs well even when all other attacks don’t.
-For example, for CIFAR-10 for ViT-L-16 (V-L16) and the SEW ResNet (S-R-BP) the best non-SAGA result only achieves an attack success rate of $12.5\%$ but Auto-SAGA can achieve an attack success rate of $93.8\%$.
-For pairs that contain a CNN and corresponding Transfer SNN (which uses the CNN weights as a starting point), even MIM and PGD work well.
-For example, consider the pair: CNN VGG-16 (C-V) and the Transfer SNN VGG-16 (S-V-T10).
-For CIFAR-10 MIM gives an attack success rate of $88.6\%$ and Auto-SAGA gives $90.6\%$.
+In Table~\ref{tab:mdse_c10_c100}(a), we attack 13 different pairs of models, which include different combinations of SNNs, CNNs and ViTs for CIFAR-10.
+For the pairings of models, there are several novel findings.
+For pairs that contain an SNN and ViT, MDSE performs well even when all other attacks do not.
+For example, for CIFAR-10 with ViT-L-16 (V-L16) and the SEW ResNet (S-R-BP), the best non-SAGA result achieves an attack success rate of only $12.5\%$, whereas MDSE achieves $96.8\%$.
+For pairs that contain a CNN and the corresponding Transfer SNN (which uses the CNN weights as a starting point), even single-model attacks like MIM and PGD work well.
+For example, consider the pair: Transfer SNN VGG-16 (S-V-T10) and CNN VGG-16 (C-V).
+For CIFAR-10, MIM gives an attack success rate of $88.6\%$ (MDSE achieves $90.7\%$).
 This shared vulnerability likely arises from the shared model weights.
-Lastly, the basic SAGA attack can learn gradient information from both models and in general it generates better adversarial examples better than MIM or PGD attacks.
-However, its performance is still much worse than Auto-SAGA.
-For example, Auto-SAGA has an average attack success rate improvement of $41.4\%$ over standard SAGA for the CIFAR-10 pairs we tested.
+Lastly, SAGA in general, generates adversarial examples more effectively than the Auto-PGD or MIM attacks.
+However, its performance is still much worse than MDSE.
+For example, MDSE has an average attack success rate improvement of $46.6\%$ over SAGA for the CIFAR-10 pairs we tested.